DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ##### What are Flashloans?

-- [ ]  It is a ordinary loan which can be borrowed in TradFi with low interest rates.
+- [ ]  It is an ordinary loan which can be borrowed in TradFi with low interest rates.
 - [ ]  It is a zero interest loan which can be borrowed by locking collateral with twice the value of borrowed amount.
 - [x]  Flashloans are loans which can be borrowed instantly without any collateral by using smart-contracts with certain conditions.
 - [ ]  It is an alternate name of an ordinary loan in DeFi's.